microsoft/NFP-Business-Applications/PowerPlatform/demos/ai-pricing-tool/solution-overview.md

-# 🧠 AI Pricing Lookup Tool for Clothing
+# 🏷️ AI Pricing Lookup Tool for Clothing
 This solution showcases how Power Platform can be used to automate pricing lookup and item cataloging for donated clothing.
 It combines AI Builder, Power Apps, Dataverse, and Power Automate to streamline intake workflows, enhance pricing consistency, and demonstrate extensible capabilities for nonprofit or retail scenarios.

 ![image](https://github.com/microsoft/TSI-Business-Applications/blob/main/PowerPlatform/demos/ai-pricing-tool/assets/CanvasApp.png)

-> ⚠️ **Disclaimer**
+# ⚠️ Disclaimer
->
-> This solution is provided as a Power Platform accelerator to help organizations explore, test, and customize AI-driven clothing pricing workflows for their own internal scenarios.
+This solution is provided as a Power Platform accelerator to help organizations explore, test, and customize AI-driven clothing pricing workflows for their own internal scenarios.
 It is **not a production-ready solution** and is intended solely for demonstration and proof-of-concept purposes.

->
-> Microsoft makes no warranties, express or implied, with respect to the solution. **Use of this solution is at your own risk.** Microsoft does not assume any responsibility or liability for any direct or indirect issues that may arise from its deployment or use, including but not limited to data integrity, AI accuracy, pricing estimates, or security compliance.
+Microsoft makes no warranties, express or implied, with respect to the solution. **Use of this solution is at your own risk.** Microsoft does not assume any responsibility or liability for any direct or indirect issues that may arise from its deployment or use, including but not limited to data integrity, AI accuracy, pricing estimates, or security compliance.

->
-> Organizations are solely responsible for evaluating, testing, securing, and modifying the solution to meet their specific requirements before any production use.
+Organizations are solely responsible for evaluating, testing, securing, and modifying the solution to meet their specific requirements before any production use.

----

 ## 📎 Components